Foreclosure and REO Appraisal in Beaver County

-When dealing with a home in foreclosure, it's important to recognize the difference between fair market worth and "quick disposition" price to evaluate your possible charge-off liability.
-At Ed Cline Appraisals, we have the background in both producing snapshots of fair market value for our mortgage originating clients, as well as "quick sale" forecasts that understand your time constraints.
+It's important to recognize the difference between fair market price and "quick disposition" worth to analyze your possible charge-off liability when dealing with a house in foreclosure.
+At Ed Cline Appraisals, we have the knowledge in both presenting snapshots of fair market value for our mortgage lending clients, in addition to "quick sale" forecasts that understand your time line.

-You'll be interested in a quick disposition if the home has already changed to bank owned.
-So you might want to understand and compare three values: as-is, as repaired, and "quick sale."
-These represent the worth of the home without any repairs performed, with the repairs required to make the house marketable at full market value comparable with the other homes in the area, and, somewhere in the middle, with minor investment in repairs - selling the property quickly, likely to someone inclined to finish the job themselves.
-Again, we understand your timeline and the unique situation of a Real Estate Owned property, as well as the special information you'll need -- competing listings, market trends, and the like.
-You can bank on Ed Cline Appraisals to take on the appraisal of your REO with expertise and professionalism.
+You'll be interested in a fast disposition if the house has already gone back to REO.
+So you may want to know about and compare three values: as-is, as repaired, and "quick sale."
+These represent the worth of the property without any repairs done to it, with the repairs due to make the house marketable at full market value commensurate with similar homes in the area, and, somewhere in between, with minor investment in repairs - selling the property quickly, probably as a "fixer-upper".
+Again, we understand your urgency and the special circumstances of an REO property, as well as the special information you'll need -- competing listings, market trends, and so forth.
+You can rely on Ed Cline Appraisals to handle the appraisal of your REO professionally and efficiently.
 Contact us today.